iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___1.14.0/report.md

 > How can this app be using more than 41% of my phone's battery???
 This is ridiculous<br> :date: __2020-11-07 12:14:29__

-> I really like the idea of this app if it actually worked...
-But it doesn't.
-It continually pops up notifications telling me it's not connected because my Location isn't open when it clearly is.
-I've also now noticed that even though I have selected Auto Update so I will get the most recent numbers it's not updating either.
-Example: NSW has been showing most recent number as 14 new cases for days & I had just seen the Premier's speech for today & we have 4 new cases.
-Even allowing for 24hour turnaround that is still wrong.
-I'll be interested to see homuch longer we are consistently getting 14 new cases per day.
-C'mon techs we expect much better than this when you pushed so hard for everyone to download this app.
-There's no point in having it that I can see.
-If anyone knows a Web page that simply gives current updates per area searched please help me as I'm in the very high risk category & would like to be aware if/when there's new cases to be aware of.
-Thanks everyone it sure looks to me like the online community will be more help to me than the official govt app at this point.
-Unless of course they put the effort in to have it work properly because short of a miracle we are stuck with this virus for the forseeable future &ppossibly beyond.<br> :date: __2020-10-30 02:07:56__

 #### 2-star reviews